 🍽️ What do I serve with this easy healthy stir fry recipe?

 There are a few options!
 The ones I’ll list are all gluten-free and vegan:

 Whole30, Paleo & Low Carb Sides:

-- Vegetable noodles – spiralized zucchini, carrots, sweet potatoes are good options.
+- Vegetable noodles – spiralized zucchini, carrots, and sweet potatoes are good options.
 My Chinese Zucchini has an amazing peanut sauce that goes so well with stir-fries.

 - Riced Vegetables – cauliflower rice or broccoli rice

 - lettuce wraps